klojang4j/klojang-templates/README.md

 Klojang templates arguably are even simpler than Mustache templates.
 There are just five syntactical constructs.
 Three if you discount for the fact that two of them are comments-like constructs.
 Two if you consider that, of those three, two are functionally equivalent.
-However, _Klojang Templates_ is unashamedly Java-only and the template syntax is carefully calibrated to give the API maximum leverage over it.
+However, _Klojang Templates_ is unashamedly Java-only.
-In particular, _Klojang Templates_ allows you to [nest templates](#nested-templates)
-inside other templates.
+The finer details of the syntax are carefully calibrated to give the Java API maximum leverage.
+In particular, _Klojang Templates_ allows you to [nest templates](#nested-templates) inside other templates.
 This makes the API very efficient and concise when it comes to populating the templates.

 ## Other Documentation